Dear all you fabulous Moonbeamers…

 An introduction to Moonbeams…

-Moonbeams Festival is set in the grounds of the Wold Top Brewery, perched on top of the Yorkshire Wolds.
+Moonbeams Festival is held at the Wold Top Brewery, perched on top of the Yorkshire Wolds.
 Moonbeams Festival is one of the country’s best-kept secrets, a festival that provides the perfect weekend away to enjoy world-class music and award-winning ales in the most beautiful surroundings!

 It all began in 2007 when Moonbeams organiser Leila Cooper invited one of her favourite singer-songwriters, Chris Helme, to come and play in her hometown of Driffield, she even adopted the name Moonbeams from the title of one of his songs.

 “The Moonbeams ‘Summer Gatherings’ began at my home farm in Kelk in 2007 and a couple of years later, I put on the first Moonbeams Festival at the Wold Top Brewery after music lovers Tom and Gill Mellor invited me to use their amazing venue.

 “From the very first festival, my vision was to help people enjoy a perfect weekend away in a lovely rural setting, with world-class music and award-winning food and drink.
 When we moved the festival to Hunmanby Grange and visitors told me that the sweep into the brewery drive is their cue to kick back and have a great time, I knew that I’d realised my dream.”

 “The festival has since grown in size, but it still has that lovely friendly intimate atmosphere it began with many years ago, which is a huge part of its charm… We have built up our audience over the years, with many people coming from all over the country to relax and enjoy the music.
 The atmosphere is always wonderful and is made so by the wonderful audience.”